nuxeo/FunkLoad/doc/source/recorder.rst

       Creating script: ./test_BasicNavigation.py.
       Creating configuration file: ./BasicNavigation.conf.

-    You now have a new module test_BaiscNavigation file with its configuration file.
-Ready to be tested, refer to the tutorial_ to learn how to turn it into a workable test.
+    You now have a new python class in ``test_BaiscNavigation.py`` and a configuration file.
+Refer to the tutorial_ to learn how to turn it into a workable test.

-To add more requests to your test, just use ``fl-record`` without parameters, performs your requests on the browser then hit Ctrl-C. ``fl-record`` will output the code ready to be paste in your test case.
+To add more requests to your test, just run ``fl-record`` again, without parameters, perform your requests with the browser, then hit Ctrl-C. ``fl-record`` will output code ready to be pasted into your test case.
 ::